SENSUIKAN!

 27 May 1942: Operation "AL" - The Invasion of the Western Aleutian Islands:

-The I-26's sister, the I-25 launches her Yokosuka E14Y "Glen" floatplane to reconnoiter Kodiak.
-The plane sights an American cruiser and two destroyers.
+I-26's sister, I-25 launches her Yokosuka E14Y "Glen" floatplane to reconnoiter Dutch Harbor.
+The plane sights three American cruisers and eight destroyers.
 The intelligence derived from this flight is to support planning for an attack on Dutch Harbor to divert attention from the attack on Midway Island.

-Information from the reconnaissance flights is considered so important that the I-26, with its hangar empty, is positioned to recover the aircraft should something happen to the I-25.
+Information from the reconnaissance flights is considered so important that I-26, with its hangar empty, is positioned to recover the aircraft should something happen to I-25.

 5 June 1942: Operation "AL"- The Invasion of the Western Aleutians: